fabio1079/kiskadee/doc/plugins.rst

       identified, it source code is downloaded, and a analysis is made.

     - *anitya.py*: A plugin to monitor fedmsg events, published on the Anitya project.
-The Anitya project monitor upstream releases and broadcast them on fedmsg.
-The plugin will consume this events, and trigger analysis when it's possible.
+The Anitya project monitors upstream releases and broadcast them on fedmsg.
+The plugin will consume these events, and trigger analyses when possible.

     - *juliet.py*: Juliet is a static analysis test suite provided by